dsrvlabs/vatz/docs/installation.md

 ```
   In this mode, there is no need to set any specific subscriptions.
 If any plugin’s alert conditions are met, the alert messages will be sent to both Discord and PagerDuty.

-2. **Subscription-based mode**: This mode allows you to subscribe to specific plugins, ensuring that you receive notifications only from the plugins you have explicitly subscribed to.
-Only the subscribed plugins’ alert messages will be delivered through the dispatcher channel.
+2. **Subscription-based mode**: This mode allows you to subscribe to specific plugins, ensuring that you receive notifications only from those you select.
+In this case, only alert messages from your subscribed plugins will be delivered through the dispatcher channel.
 ```
     dispatch_channels:
       - channel: "discord"